ansys/pymechanical/doc/source/getting_started/faq.rst

 Why use PyMechanical other Ansys products like Ansys Workbench?
 ---------------------------------------------------------------

-There will always be tasks where it's better to use one over the other.
+There are always tasks where one product is better than another.
 Workbench is great tool to rapidly prototype, mesh, set boundary conditions, and solve.
-A huge amount of Workbench development effort has yeilded many features that make it easy to run analyses.
+A huge amount of Workbench development effort has yielded many features that make it easy to run analyses.
 However, Workbench is limited by its IronPython scripting.
 Additionally, you cannot call multiple products at either a granular or high-level or use Python packages such as ``numpy``, ``scipy``, ``pytorch``, and